 Debt consolidation is an ideal option for some debtors but it is not necessarily the right option for everyone.
+When do you know if a debt consolidation loan is a good idea?
 Most of us understand that debt consolidation would be a bad idea if you know you are not going to be able to meet the terms of the program, which can last upwards of five years, or if you are simply going to continue to do the same things that got you into debt in the first place.
-However, there are other instances where debt consolidation may not be your best option including:
+However, there are other instances where using a debt consolidator may not be your best option including:

-- Student loans – student loans have a number of features that allow borrowers to extend the periods of time for repayment and in most cases, it is a good idea to pursue those avenues rather than making them part of a debt consolidation loan.
+- Student loans – student loans have a number of features that allow borrowers to extend the periods of time for repayment and in most cases, it is a good idea to pursue those avenues rather than making them part of a debt consolidator.

-- Putting your home at risk – with many debt consolidation loans, you are asked to put up some type of collateral.
+- Putting your home at risk – with many debt consolidators, you are asked to put up some type of collateral.
 If that collateral is your home, you could wind up losing your home and still not have your debt paid off.

 - Sometimes lower is higher – debt consolidation loans often offer what appears to be a lower interest rate but after you are done paying all the associated fees, there is a chance you are actually paying more than you thought.

-- You’re concerned about your credit score – debt consolidation may have a negative impact on your credit score.
+- You’re concerned about your credit score – debt consolidators may have a negative impact on your credit score.

 Why not student loans?